 As a general rule, bright red blood has been recently produced and means that the bleeding has come from the area around the anus.
 If the blood is darker, sticky or black it usually means that its origin is a bleed higher up the digestive tract.

-That said, it is important not to try to diagnose the problem yourself but to seek medical advice about your symptoms.
+It is important not to try to diagnose the problem yourself but to seek medical advice about your symptoms.

 The most common causes of rectal bleeding are: